terrabythia/dart_chromecast/README.md

 # dart_chromecast
 Dart package to play videos to a chromecast device

-**This package is currently under development and not ready for real use!
-The API will most likely change completely.
-Also no guarantees of this project working at all until it has its first stable release.**
+**This package is currently under development and the API can change completely at some point.
+Use at your own risk.**

 Simplified port of https://github.com/thibauts/node-castv2-client.